What Kind of Insurance is Needed for Uber Eats?

 How Meal Delivery Service Insurance Works

-All major meal delivery services provide some level of insurance to drivers.
+All major meal delivery services, be it Uber Eats, DoorDash, Postmates, or Grubhub, provide some level of insurance to drivers.
 Uber Eats gives drivers car insurance when working, for example, as does Amazon Flex.

-This insurance works similar to ordinary Uber insurance.
+This insurance works similarly to ordinary Uber insurance.
 It covers you during certain Uber-related tasks.

 Uber’s rideshare insurance, for example, is activated when you accept a pickup request from someone, and it remains activated until you drop that person off and end the ride.
 Uber Eats insurance works in a similar way: it is activated when you accept a pickup request, and it remains activated until you drop off the meal.